-You probably haven’t tasted steak like this before: this sirloin is seasoned with Herbs de Provence—a blend of aromatics from the south of France that includes lavender, rosemary, and tarragon.
-Together, the meat and aromatics create some truly extraordinary flavors that feel right at home next to the dynamic sides—those would be roasted potatoes and carrots, a rich pan sauce, and a dollop of truffle-flavored sour cream.
+You probably haven’t tasted steak like this before: This sirloin is seasoned with Herbs de Provence—a blend of aromatics from the south of France that includes lavender, rosemary, and tarragon.
+Together, the meat and aromatics create some truly extraordinary flavors that feel right at home next to the dynamic sides—those would be roasted potatoes and asparagus, a rich pan sauce, and a dollop of garlic aioli.

 Yukon Gold Potatoes

 Beef Stock Concentrate